halcyonnouveau/soppo/docs/donezo_manifesto.md

 The "Plugins" step exists because regex can't do semantic work.
 It can transform `x?` into `error` handling boilerplate, but it can't figure out types.
 So plugins walk the Go AST looking for patterns - see a function call named `Ok`?
 That's probably a `Result` constructor, so infer the type, generate a struct declaration, and rewrite the call.
 It's pattern matching on names, not actual Dingo semantics.

-This is the core issue - the fragile tool (regex) does 90% of the work, and the reliable tool (AST plugins) just does cleanup.
-The division of labour is backwards.

-And as a result:
+The division of labour is backwards, and as a result:

-1. No error recovery: if regex breaks, you get Go parser errors pointing at generated code, not your Dingo source
-2. Limited analysis: plugins are pattern-matching on Go AST, not Dingo structure.
-Exhaustiveness only works for hardcoded types
-3. No reliable transforms: regex can't count braces, can't handle nesting, can't know if it's in a string - and it's on the critical path
+- Without a type checker to check Dingo types, exhaustiveness checking can only recognise hardcoded built-in types like `Result` and `Option` by matching on variant names - user-defined enums can't be checked because there's no type information to know which enum a value belongs to
-4. No tooling foundation: can't build a formatter, linter, or proper LSP (not just relying on `gopls`) because there's no Dingo AST to work with (also yes I'm aware of the "source maps", but like... source maps? really?)
+- It would be difficult to build a formatter, linter, or proper LSP (not just relying on gopls - I'm not sure how far you could go with that) because there's no Dingo AST to work with

+Fixing these issues likely requires building most of a proper frontend anyway, at which point you might as well design it coherently from the start.

 > Update 2025-11-30:
 >